-The Child Find Project specifically supports school districts and early intervention programs by providing resources for the early identification of young children with suspected disabilities.
 The Child Find Project publishes the availability of developmental screenings and evaluations to assist school districts and other entities in their efforts to locate, identify, and refer all young children in Illinois who may have developmental delays or disabilities that would impede their educational achievement.
 The Child Find Project is also responsible for shipping early intervention informational material supplied by IDHS to potential child referral sources throughout the state.
 The distribution of this educational material allows the Child Find Project to help professionals meet Child Find mandates.

-The Child Find Project also operates a toll-free statewide referral hotline, a public awareness materials website, and a developmental screening database.
+The Child Find Project also operates a toll-free statewide referral hotline, a public awareness material website, and a developmental screening database.
 The database serves as a repository of screening information (i.e., number and age of children statewide who participate in developmental screenings) from all Child and Family Connections offices.
 The Child Find Project also coordinates and assists with the provision of transition activities and materials, as recommended by the ISBE Early Intervention to ECSE Transition Guidance Committee.
 These activities and materials are specifically designed to help children move from early intervention programs to ECSE programs.

-The NOFO/RFP for the Child Find Project was competitively bid in FY 2018 with the current contract ending on June 30, 2022.
+The NOFO/RFP for the Child Find Project was competitively bid in FY 2023 with the current contract ending on June 30, 2025.
 The administrative agent submits quarterly and year-end reports that outline distribution of resources and collection of screening data.